zuozhenggh/learning-library/common/labs/generate-ssh-key/generate-ssh-keys.md

     ![](images/keylab-012.png " ")

     Note in the output that there are two files, a *private key:* ```id_rsa``` and a *public key:* ```id_rsa.pub```.
-Keep the private key safe and don't share it's contents with anyone.
+Keep the private key safe and don't share its content with anyone.
 The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.

 6. Make a note of where your SSH public and private key files are located.
-You may be asked to upload the file or to copy/paste the contents in other labs for Oracle Cloud Services.
-Copy the key contents exactly, capturing space after the key characters may render your key invalid.
-In the example below, you can use the gitbash ```cat``` command to display the public key file contents.
-You can select the key file contents and left-click to **Copy** the key.
-Or you can upload it directly.
-Keep the private key safe and don't share it's contents with anyone.
-The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.
+You may be asked to upload the file or to copy/paste the content in other labs for Oracle Cloud Services.
+Copy the key content exactly, capturing space after the key characters may render your key invalid.
+In the example below, you can use the gitbash ```cat``` command to display the public key file content.
+You can select the key file content and left-click to **Copy** the key.
+Or you can upload the file directly.

     ![](images/keylab-013.png " ")